 Changing a Major Within Poole

 Students may change their major within Poole College regardless of their cumulative GPA.
-To request a change of major, students should complete the Request to Change a Major form and submit the form to the Office of Undergraduate Programs after meeting with your assigned academic advisor.
+To request a change of major, students should complete the Request to Change a Major form and submit the form to the Office of Undergraduate Programs after meeting with a member of the Poole Advising Team.

-In consultation with their academic advisor, students who change their major may choose:
+In consultation with an academic advisor, students who change their major may choose:

 - The most current curriculum associated with the new major, OR

 - The curriculum that was in place for the new major at the student’s date of entry into Poole College

 Students interested in changing majors to a non-Poole major should consult the University’s CODA process.